ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-26-my-100-days-of-swift-cool-projects-and-what-i-learned.md

 ### Environment Overrides

 Xcode provides an option called "environment overrides."
-Basically, you can change configuration settings like appearance, text, and accessibility to test your app in different scenarios.
+Basically, you can change settings like appearance, text, and accessibility to test your app in different scenarios.
 It's incredibly easy to check your app in various environments.

 <video controls aria-labelledby="Xcode Environment Overrides" aria-describedby="The video shows Xcode and iOS Simulator side by side.
 The app is running, and there is a button at the bottom of Xcode's toolbar that reveals the environment overrides tool.
 When you change the configuration, you see the changes directly in the running app.">
     <source src="/assets/videos/xcode_environment_overrides.mp4" type="video/mp4">